-It was perhaps “the sweetest of sweetheart deals” negotiated by a Major League Baseball (MLB) team in today’s market, according to the New York Times.
-So why did the Kansas City Royals throw out their old agreement with star catcher Salvador Perez, midcontract, and negotiate one that’s far more favorable to the three-time Golden Glove winner?
+It was perhaps “the sweetest of sweetheart deals” negotiated by a Major League Baseball (MLB) team, according to the New York Times.
+So why did the Kansas City Royals throw out their old agreement with star catcher Salvador Perez, midcontract, in favor of a renegotiation that was far more favorable to the Golden Glove winner?
 The answer speaks to the importance of accounting for fairness concerns when building long-term relationships and deals.

 Perez, a 25-year-old native of Venezuela, joined the Royals’ farm system at the tender age of 16, signing with the team for $65,000.
 He served four years in the minor leagues and was called up to join the Royals in 2011.

 In 2012, the team signed Perez to a five-year, $7 million deal that included three years of options that could extend his contract on terms favorable to the club.
 Within months, a Royals insider admitted that the franchise “felt a little bad” about Perez’s relatively low salary after watching him thrive in the majors.